Import Swagger to Define and Control API Groups

 Note: This is useful to create API definitions in the next step.

-Step 3: Create API definitions and groups.
+Step 3: Create API definition.

 - In